markirby/mark-kirby.co.uk/content/_posts/2011-02-16-how-to-learn-any-mobile-development-platform.md

 categories:
   - post
 ---
-I&#8217;m about to learn yet another new mobile development platform.
-See if you can guess which one from my latest posts&#8230; I&#8217;ve learned a few languages over the years, and since moving to mobile I&#8217;ve realised there is a standard approach that can be applied to learning any mobile platform.
-Unlike desktop or web technologies, there are a lack of good books on mobile development platforms, so you&#8217;ll need to consult a wide range of places to get the info you need.
-It is far better to do this before you start coding an app, so you know the limitations of the platform, and you&#8217;ll need to know what you are looking for as you can&#8217;t read every document and every website.
+I'm about to learn yet another new mobile development platform.
+See if you can guess which one from my latest posts&#8230; I've learned a few languages over the years, and since moving to mobile I've realised there is a standard approach that can be applied to learning any mobile platform.
+Unlike desktop or web technologies, there are a lack of good books on mobile development platforms, so you'll need to consult a wide range of places to get the info you need.
+It is far better to do this before you start coding an app, so you know the limitations of the platform, and you'll need to know what you are looking for as you can't read every document and every website.

 Here I shall tell you what to look for.
 Apply this to your platform of choice.

 We will be looking at the following areas:

   1. Find the resources available
-  2. Locate and download the tools you&#8217;ll need
+  2. Locate and download the tools you'll need
-  3. Identify and learn the language you&#8217;ll be coding in
+  3. Identify and learn the language you'll be coding in
   4. Identify and learn any frameworks you must use
   5. Identify any libraries or frameworks you could use
-  6. Identify all available device API&#8217;s and find out how you can use them
+  6. Identify all available device API's and find out how you can use them
   7. Get coding!

 A caveat: before you start, ensure that your chosen platform is actually suitable for your needs.
-I won&#8217;t cover that step here, but it should be the very first step.
+I won't cover that step here, but it should be the very first step.

 ## Find the resources available

-It&#8217;s all too easy to jump into learning a platform and simply rely on the resources you find first in google, the official documentation or the one book you managed to find.
+It's all too easy to jump into learning a platform and simply rely on the resources you find first in google, the official documentation or the one book you managed to find.
 Instead, begin by spending a day (yes a whole day, and set the end of the day as your deadlne to stop searching), and just explore.
 If your not sure where to start, here are the places I look:

   * the platforms developers home page, and work through as many links in each resource linked to from there
   * search google with the platform name and related terms